 Imagine you're a child growing up in today's world

 You’re likely to feel pressured to perform well at school.
-You might have anxieties about who you are, what you’ll do and achieve as an adult.
-You might have worries about the things you hear on the news and what it all means.
-You might be immersed in a digital world via social media thanks to a society full of new technology.
-You could have a difficult home life.
+You might be immersed in a digital world thanks to social media.
+You might have a difficult home life.

-Add to this the chance that you might be affected by a mental health disorder.
+Add to this the chance that you might be affected by a mental health condition.

 Would you have the language to articulate how you’re feeling?
 Who would you turn to for help?